Giwargis of the Cross

 Gīwargīs of the Cross (ܓܝܼܘܲܪܓܝܼܣ ܕܨܠܝܒܐ, Gīvargīs d'slīva), also spelled Geevarghese of Cross and George of Cross, was an archdeacon (arkkadyakon) and leader of the Saint Thomas Christian community of India.
 He was the son of the elder brother of Giwargis of Christ.
 By the last year of Bishop Mar Abraham, he became the Archdeacon.
 After the Bishop's death in 1597, he led the Indian Church.
 He led the church amidst Portuguese intervention.
 The Synod of Diamper (1599) was held during his time.
 In 1601, Francis Ros became Bishop, appointed by the Archbishop of Goa, Aleixo de Menezes.
 In the beginning there was cordiality, but the deliberate downgrading of Angamaly and the inertia of Bishop Ros frustrated him.
 When the Archdeacon protested, Ros excommunicated him.
 In 1615, the Bishop and Archdeacon reconciled each other, but again fell out later.
-The next Bishop, Etienne de Brito, also did not recognize the Archdeacon's ecclesiastical status.
+The next Bishop, Estevão de Brito, also did not recognize the Archdeacon's ecclesiastical status.
 He led the church in a period of severe stress and turmoil, and held it together.
 After his time and his brother's time the root family of Pakalomattam became heirless.
 The only son shifted residence to Alappatt house.
 He is believed to have been buried in the forefront of Pakalomattam Thravadu (Kuravilangadu).